Medicine I Core Clerkship

-- Students remain in hospital overnight on "long call" days (every fourth night) and are excused from taking "short call" admissions on weekends and holidays.
+Students remain in hospital until 11:00pm on "long call" days (every fourth night).

-- The total patient load for each student at any given time should ideally number no less than three and no more than five patients.
+The total patient load for each student at any given time should ideally number no less than two and no more than five patients.

-- Work-ups will be closely supervised by the team intern and resident.
-Students will present their patients in each instance to the Co-Attending Physicians, and at times to the ward's Firm Chief or Associate Firm Chief.
+Work-ups will be closely supervised by the team intern and resident.
+Students will present their patients in each instance to the Attending Physician, and at times to the ward's Firm Chief or Associate Firm Chief.